How Much Do Accent Coaches Charge? Pricing and Rates for Accent Training Services

 Rates vary depending on experience, specialization, and the type of clients an instructor works with.

-Accent coaching rates can also differ depending on whether instructors work independently or through tutoring platforms where pricing is often restricted.
+Accent coaching rates can also differ depending on whether instructors work independently or through tutoring platforms where pricing is often restricted and standardized.

 Some common ranges include: